All you need to know about applying to St Edward’s School…

 What is a Supplementary Information Form?

-If you are applying under religious grounds, you need to also complete a Supplementary Information Form (SIF) for St Edward’s School, previous forms for former church schools your child may have attended, do not apply for St Edward’s.
+If you are applying under religious grounds, you need to also complete a Supplementary Information Form (SIF), previous forms for former church schools your child may have attended, do not apply for St Edward’s.
 Please note that we cannot accept any supporting letters in lieu of a SIF.
 If your child was baptised out of the UK, we would recommend submitting a copy of their baptismal certificate at the same time as the SIF to avoid any delays or queries.
+Please note that it is your responsibility to ensure that the SIF has been completed correctly.

 How many children can attend St Edward’s in Year 7?